igemnace/vim-template-lite/README.md

 ```

 This will replace all instances of `{{filename}}` in the template with the
 current filename.
-You can even use [Tim Pope's abolish.vim](https://github.com/tpope/tpope-vim-abolish) plugin
+You can even use [Tim Pope's
-to make the replacement case-aware.
+abolish.vim](https://github.com/tpope/tpope-vim-abolish) plugin to make the
+replacement case-aware.

+## Configuration

+- `g:template_lite_dir` (default: `$HOME/.vim/templates`)

+The directory in which vim-template-lite will look for your templates.

+- `g:template_lite_autoload` (default: 1)

+Governs whether vim-template-lite will enable automatic template loading (1 to
+enable, 0 to disable).

+- `g:template_lite_mappings` (default: `{}`)

+A Dictionary mapping filename patterns to the template filename to be
+automatically loaded for them.

 ## Tiny Vim Plugins